exercism/bash/concepts/pipelines/introduction.md

-# Pipelines and Command Lists
+# Introduction to Pipelines and Command Lists

 We have seen how to write simple commands, where a command is followed by arguments.
 Now we will see how to make more complex commands by composing simple commands.